wright-group/phasematching_calc/docs/phasematching.rst

 without need for use in four-wave mixing expressions.
 See `applyabsorbances`.

-`calculatedeltats(Iso, Las)`
+`calculate_ts(Iso, Las)`
 -------------------------------
-Given the two objects, the function calculates changes in delays each input and output make in each layer of the sample.
+Given the two objects, the function calculates the times each input and output make in each layer of the sample.
 This incorporates the angles the lasers make and their respective refractive indexes.

 It returns a tuple of lists `(tin, tout)`:  `tin` specify the times in femtoseconds of each input makes by the end